Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 # [Coming into Empathy with a Dying World](https://medium.com/regen-network/coming-into-empathy-with-a-dying-world-a81ca724c33c)

-This post is about stillness and sitting.
-Taking the time to sense into the totality of a big p.
+This post is about taking the time to sense into the totality of a big problem.
+There is an essence of sitting and stillness to the review.

 Mentions the word hyper object which links to the following page and review: https://www.librarything.com/work/14012021/reviews/143246421_289146203